 Why?
 Since our artists charge hourly, the final cost of your tattoo depends on how long it takes.
 Factors such as the size of the final design, amount of detail or style of the design, how well you sit, and how many hours you are willing or able to sit during each session effect the time it takes to complete your tattoo, and we won't know exactly until we have finished the process.

-If we were going to give a ballpark estimation of different sizes of pieces, a hand size tattoo can be done in a few hours, a half sleeve could take 2-4 sessions (3-6 hours minimum per), double that for a full sleeve, and double that again for a full leg sleeve.
+If we were going to give a ballpark estimation of different sizes of pieces, a hand size tattoo can be done in a few hours, a half sleeve could take 2-4 sessions (3-6 hours minimum per), double that for a full sleeve, and triple or quadruple that for a full leg sleeve.
 Some full back pieces can take over 100 hours over the course of 2 years.